zef/zef.studio/Content/journal/why-I-havent-been-sharing.md

 ---
 date: 2022-03-09 12:00
-description: Why I haven't been sharing things on the internet
+description: Why I haven't been sharing things on the internet.
 tags: zef.studio
 image:
 ---